 - they seek alliances from others

 - they use silence to blame their partner and make them feel guilty

 - they use silence to manipulate or “improve” their partner, or to pressure them to change their behavior

 Other types of emotional abuse

-In addition to the silent treatment, a person might use other types of emotional abuse to control their partner, such as:
+In addition to the silent treatment, a person might use other types of emotional abuse to control their partner,

 - monitoring their activities

 - demanding access to their phone, email account, and other digital information